 Being a food paradise, Singapore has a wide variety of Asian and Western cuisine, which can be found everywhere from food centers to expensive restaurants.
 There are ample opportunities for foodies to savor both local and international cuisine.

 Singapore is home to 2 million expats, meaning approximately 40 percent of the country's population are foreigners!
 Singapore ranks high on surveys of places to live and work worldwide.
 It is the richest and safest country in the region and its geographic location allows easy access to other countries throughout Asia and Australasia.
+NTU is located about 10 minutes from Malaysia.

 NTU offers you the opportunity to join one of numerous student clubs and organizations.
 Currently, there are more than 100 student organizations in NTU.
 The Sports and Recreation Centre caters to the sporting and recreation needs of the University Community.
 For NTU students, participation in competitive sports and recreation activities form an integral part of University education.
 You’ll have the opportunity to choose between many indoor and outdoor activities.
+Past participants recommend trying to join a club of some sort.
+"My good friends played on the rugby team and absolutely loved building relationships with all of the boys on the team," one past participant shared.
+"Clubs did not work for me, but staying in contact with my friends from class was very rewarding.
+Simple things like asking a group of locals if you can work with them typically does the trick.
+They are very welcoming."

 NTU offers a vibrant campus environment.
 The campus itself is known for being one of Singapore's CBD areas.
 There are many canteens on the campus where you can eat.
 As night falls, Singapore takes on another persona to offer students a vibrant array of nightlife and entertainment choices.